battlecode/battlecode21/specs/specs.md

 Some standard functions such as the math library, blockchain API, and sensing functions have fixed bytecode costs, available [here](https://github.com/battlecode/battlecode20/blob/master/engine/src/main/battlecode/instrumenter/bytecode/resources/MethodCosts.txt).
 More details on this at the end of the spec.

+## Map Restrictions

+This year we, Teh Devs, are making all the maps.
+We're going to try to make interesting maps with interesting scenarios, but we're not going to be evil.
+Therefore, we make the following promises about all maps:

+- it will be between 32x32 and 64x64, inclusive
+- the HQ will start at an effective elevation between 2 and 5 inclusive (so its elevation may be lower, but due to the topology would not flood until the water level exceeds 2-5)
+- the HQ will not start adjacent to deep water (e.g. to make it impossible to protect from floods)

 ## Tiebreakers